kishoresuzil1005/Ansible/ansible.doc/role.md

 In Ansible, you might write 100–200 lines of configuration code (or even more).
 To keep things organized and maintainable, you can use **roles**.
 Roles let you structure your tasks, handlers, variables, and more into separate folders, making it easier to understand and reuse your automation code.

 ---
+## Directory Structure of an Ansible Role

+An Ansible role follows a specific directory structure:

 ## Creating a Role